yundai424/yundai424.github.io/_pages/about.md

 My technical interests include large-scale distributed training and inference, reinforcement learning infrastructure, and ML systems broadly.
 I also enjoy keeping up with the latest research in post-training and multimodal LLMs.
 I'm especially curious about the intersection of AI and the social sciences.

-Outside of machine learning, I like to stay active (🏂, 🧗, 🏋️), do some handcrafting, read about sociology, and relax with my cats 🐈.
+Outside of work, I like to stay active (🏂, 🧗, 🏋️), do some handcrafting, read about sociology, and relax with my cats 🐈.